moewew/biblatex-ext/.github/CONTRIBUTING.md

 ## Bugs

 You can report bugs at the ['Issues' tab](https://github.com/moewew/biblatex-ext/issues).
-Please make sure that the bugs you report here are bugs of the `biblatex-ext` styles and not problems in the `biblatex` core.
+Please try to verify that the bugs you report here are bugs of the `biblatex-ext` styles and not problems in the `biblatex` core or of additional customisation code in your document.
 If you can reproduce the same issue with a standard style, it is probably better to report the issue at the [`biblatex` bugtracker](https://github.com/plk/biblatex/issues).
 If you are unsure where to report, pick whichever feel right.
 It is always possible to report the issue elsewhere if it turns out the culprit is not where it was initially expected.